mvolkmann/blog/src/warp.md

 If your default shell is not one of these, Warp will default to Zsh.
 The Warp team has stated that they would like to support Nushell in the future.

-Warp is implemented in Rust.
+Warp is implemented in Rust which makes it very fast.

 Vim keybindings are not currently supported, but the Warp team has stated that they want to add support.